Frequently Asked Questions

 A ‘notarised translation’ (also sometimes called a ‘sworn translation’) is similar, but in this case the translation is taken to a solicitor or notary public, in front of whom the translator swears as to the accuracy of the translation and signs the declaration.
-The solicitor will also confirm the identity of the translator before signing and stamping the translation.
+The notary will also confirm the identity of the translator before signing and stamping the translation.
 It is important to bear in mind that a notary can only confirm that the translator is who he or she claims to be; not the accuracy or quality of the translation itself.
 Having your translation notarised will entail an additional charge to cover the notary’s fee and my time.

 It is always best to check whether you need a certified or notarised translation, because in many cases the extra expense of having the translation notarised will not be necessary.